Is your child ready for a cell phone? Take this quiz to find out.

 If data brokers gain access to your information, you may find yourself targeted by ads, scams, and hacking attempts far more often than usual.
 But preventing your data from ending up in these databases is just one part of practicing effective cyber hygiene.

-Aura provides you with robust online identity and privacy protection — combining data broker removal services with identity theft protection, 24/7 Dark Web monitoring, advanced digital security tools, round-the-clock U.S.-based support, and more.
+Aura provides you with powerful online identity and privacy protection — combining data broker removal services with identity theft protection, 24/7 Dark Web monitoring, advanced digital security tools, round-the-clock U.S.-based support, and more.

-Protect your privacy (and identity) with Aura — plans start at just over $1/month.
+Protect your privacy (and identity) with Aura — free for 14 days.

 Try Aura’s online safety features risk-free.
 If you don’t feel safer after signing up for Aura, we offer a 60-day money-back guarantee on all annual plans — no questions asked.
 See pricing.